 After a 7 hr exam by a Navy Psychologist, the sailor was diagnosed with an Adjustment Disorder, and was administratively discharged from the military.

-Fast forward to November 2008 – the Vet files a claim for service connection of the adjustment disorder.
+Fast forward to November 2008 – the veteran files a claim for service connection of the adjustment disorder.

 In the course of that claim, the VA sends the Veteran to what appears to be a diagnostic Compensation and Pension (C&P) Exam.

-As a result of this opinion, the VA Regional Office denied the claim for lack of a diagnosed disability.
+As a result of this opinion, the VA Regional Office issued a VA ratings decision that denied the claim for lack of a diagnosed disability.

-[Author’s note: If I had a nickel for every time a VA C&P Examiners made a dismissive comment like this about a mental health condition, I’d have enough nickels to get 10 hours of counseling to deal with the anger I feel when people devalue mental health conditions].
+[Author’s note: If I had a nickel for every time a VA C&P Examiners made a dismissive comment like this about a mental health condition, I’d have enough nickels to get 10 hours of counseling to deal with the anger I feel when people devalue other people working to improve their mental health.

-The BVA added insult to injury by continuing the denial, without addressing the medical diagnosis that the Veteran rec’d from the Navy Psychologist.
+The BVA added insult to injury by continuing the denial, without addressing the medical diagnosis of PTSD that the Veteran received from the Navy Psychologist.

 In a non-precedential opinion, the Court concluded that: